Vineyard House – Headquarters of The Herb Society of America, Inc.

 The most significant architectural detail is the front doorway's bold Doric columns, lintel and cornice.
 To make the columns, Earl took the trouble to find single slabs of stone measuring six feet in length.

 In the early 1900's, the house was purchased by Benjamin Hubbell, Sr., designer of the Cleveland Museum of Art and other important Cleveland buildings.
 Thirty acres of grapes were planted and the house was renamed Vineyard House.
-A stable, no longer extant, quartered Hubbell's prize-winning racehorses.
+A horse stable, long since removed, quartered Hubbell's prize-winning racehorses.

 Hubbell's embellishments include a master bedroom (now the library) with a barrel-vaulted ceiling, and a back porch.
 Hubbell, who was also the architect of Cleveland's West Side Market, used two carved stone pieces from the market at the upper corners of the porch fireplace.
 The carvings depict market items -- a lobster and a cornucopia of vegetables.